‘American Horror Story’ Creator Ryan Murphy Talks World Building

 — MDCZJ (@MD0CZJ) March 3, 2017

 The ratings have also shown what Ryan Murphy is capable of, with both American Horror Story and American Crime Story returning massive cable audience hauls every week.
-It is also the imagination that Ryan Murphy has, according to NPR, given way to his worlds on the small screen, which includes the unnerving FX TV show, Nip/Tuck.
+It is also the imagination that Ryan Murphy has, according to NPR, giving way to his worlds on the small screen, which includes the unnerving FX TV show, Nip/Tuck.

 “The greatest thing that you have when you’re a showrunner is this opportunity to create worlds,” American Horror Story creator Ryan Murphy told NPR.
 “And it always sounds so insane when somebody says, ‘Well, what do you do?’
 And you say, ‘I create worlds.'”